 01. The App calculates automatically the user's interstate zone according to location and destination chosen.

 02. Once added credit card information, the user will be able to save it for next purchases.

 03. Adding promotional tickets packages for daily commuters.

 When the user taps on the ticket to active one of his/her trips, the bus ticket will expand to a new screen which will have to be checked by the bus driver.

-As a result, we have a better design making it easier for users and bus drivers to identify each bus route ticket.
+As a result, we have a better visual design making it easier for users and bus drivers to identify each bus route ticket.

-I would invest more time going deeper on wireframes and testing phase until getting different types of scenarios validated and then move forward to final designs.
+I would invest more time going deeper on wireframes and testing phase until getting different types of scenarios validated and then move forward to final prototype designs.